harishsaranathan/SurveyorAutopilotForOrbiterSpaceFlightSimulator/README.md

 The autopilot logic can be found in AutoPilot.cpp.

-This project also includes a Visual Studio project file SUrveyor.vcxproj.
+This project also includes a Visual Studio project file Surveyor.vcxproj.
 You will have to modify the project properties so that the
 Include Directories and Library Directories (under VC++ Directories) are based off of your install location of Orbiter SPace Flight Simulator.
 Also, modify the Output File location listed in 'Linker -> General' to your requirement.